evolverine/intimacy-toolbox/_pages/contact.md

 title: Contact
 permalink: /contact
 comments: false
+lang: en
 ---

 ## Who

-I, [@evolverine](https://github.com/evolverine), have put together this toolbox to support myself and others in navigating our transition to intimacy in the (post-?)
-COVID-19 era.
+I, [@evolverine](https://github.com/evolverine), have put together this toolbox to support myself and others in navigating our transition to intimacy in the COVID-19 era.

 ## Reach out